jdittrich/userNeedResearchBook/text/allURBook.md

 The title was not a meaningful principle and I felt that the analysis might benefit if I use the data in other groupings and principles.
-I already had a cluster related to motivations and emotions– where I moved »bad: uncertainty before feedback from client«.
-The »good: getting feedback« was moved to a cluster named »Exchange with others«.
-While I think I gained something out of it, these restructuring did not result in a new much better structure but was part of trials and errors in the process
+I already had a cluster related to motivations and emotions– where I moved *»bad: uncertainty before feedback from client«*.
+The *»good: getting feedback«* was moved to a cluster named *»Exchange with others«*.

+While I think I gained something out of it, these changes did not result in a new much better structure but was part of trials and errors in the process.
 </div>

 <div class="example">

-Going through the data of a group named »general requirements« I noted that a big part of the data was concerned with balancing requirements, in functional or practical ones (price, readability etc.) with appearance ones (using colors, being innovative)
+Going through the data of a group named »general requirements« I noted that a big part of the data was concerned with balancing
+functional or practical requirements (price, readability etc.) with requirements concerning style (using colors, being innovative)

 Thus I renamed the group to »trying to combine aesthetics and functionality«.
 As the new title was more specific some data needed to